Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 William A. Warmington - Wells Fargo Securities LLC

 So, I just wanted to get delve a little bit more into Mark's good feelings about the rest of the year.
-So if we ended up at about see, if I'll look (41:01) 2.5% organic growth in Q1, you adjust for the true up, it will probably be about 3.3%.
+So if we ended up at about, let's see look, so (41:01) 2.5% organic growth in Q1, you adjust for the true up, it will probably be about 3.3%.
 So, I wanted to ask about the pace of acceleration towards that 7% to 8% target and the 7% to 8% target being the level at which all businesses are firing on all cylinders.
 And are we thinking you could get there at the end of 2017?
 Or maybe we're thinking more of the end of 2018?
 I'm just trying to get a sense for the pace of the acceleration.

 Scott G. Stephenson - Verisk Analytics, Inc.